larixer/hid-asus-dkms/README.md

 ## Development Scripts

-1. Script to clean compile the module from soruce without installing to dkms
+1. Script to clean compile the module from source without installing to dkms
   ```
   ./dev-run.sh
   ```